Predicting suspension failure with machine learning

 - Use only 2 engineered features and 2 vehicle data signals to build ML models

-- Provides timely alerts for drivers and better data for service service technicians
+Timely alerts for drivers provided and better data for service technicians

 Utilizing time-series vehicle bus data provided by the OEM, combined with Acerta’s internal engineering knowledge of mechanical failure and how it manifests itself in data, Acerta applied ML algorithms and data science to develop predictive models.
 These models would identify failures and actively ignore variability from driving styles, road conditions, and other unwanted environmental inputs.